-At the discretion of the Office of Undergraduate Retention, a student will be put on warning for withdrawals after withdrawing from 2/3 of the courses attempted in a semester.
+At the discretion of the Office of Undergraduate Student Advising and Success, a student will be put on warning for withdrawals after withdrawing from 2/3 of the courses attempted in a semester.

 Students on warning for withdrawals are required to see their AIM mentor by the third Friday of the semester.

-At the end of the semester in which more than 40 attempted credits have been withdrawn from the studen attempted credits have been withdrawn from, the student is dismissed.
+At the end of the semester in which more than 40 attempted credits have been withdrawn from, the student is dismissed.